Sweetwater Sports Medicine

 Gradual Return to Play

-Stage 1: Low levels of physical activity (i.e. symptoms do not come back during or after the activity).
-This includes walking, light jogging, light stationary biking, and light weightlifting (low weight-moderate reps, no bench, no squats)
+Stage 1: Low levels of physical activity on an exercise bike or light jog; light weight lifting/resistance training (low weight-moderate reps, no bench, no squats)

 Concussion Management Team